castle/castle-android/RELEASING.md

 ## Prepare for release

- 1. Update the version in `castle/gradle.properties` and `build.gradle`.
+ 1. Update the version in `castle/gradle.properties`.
  2. Update documentation by running `./gradlew generateDebugJavadoc` in the project root.
  3. Update the `CHANGELOG.md` for the impending release.
  4. `git commit -m "Prepare for release X.Y.Z."` (where X.Y.Z is the new version).